halfer/spiderling-utils/README.md

 To-do items
 ---

-* Detect if the server start script suffers an error e.g. can't bind to port (check that forked processes are killed gracefully)
+* Make docroot optional, this can be set by a router script
+  - If there is no docroot _or_ a router script, throw an error - at least one is required
 * Fix missing test to turn off logging
 * Test file existence exceptions in Server class
 * Can we have a simple automatic path for PID files (e.g. /tmp/spiderling/127.0.0.1_8090.pid)?